google/graphicsfuzz/docs/glsl-fuzz-build.md

 * Pre-built binaries should be available on the [GitHub releases page](glsl-fuzz-releases.md).
 * See [developer documentation](glsl-fuzz-develop.md) for instructions on setting up your IDE.
-* See [documentation for using the tools](../README.md#Tools) or read the [walkthough for a brief overview of using all tools (also requires downloading or building some worker applications)](glsl-fuzz-walkthrough.md).
+* See [documentation for using the tools](../README.md#Tools) or read the [walkthrough for a brief overview of using all tools (also requires downloading or building some worker applications)](glsl-fuzz-walkthrough.md).

 ## Requirements: